1906 Atlantic hurricane season: Season summary

+This is the manner in which all of the eleven known storms in the 1906 season were identified by hurricane expert José Fernández-Partagás's reanalysis of hurricane seasons between 1851 and 1910.
+Partagás also extended the known tracks of three other hurricanes previously identified by scholars.
+The information Partagás and his colleague uncovered was largely adopted by the National Oceanic and Atmospheric Administration's Atlantic hurricane reanalysis in their updates to the Atlantic hurricane database (HURDAT), with some slight adjustments.
+HURDAT is the official source for such hurricane data as track and intensity, although due to a sparsity of available records at the time the storms existed, listings on some storms are incomplete.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 163, the highest total since 1893.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.

 Systems

 Tropical Storm One

 The first storm of the season formed on June 8, south of western Cuba, attaining its peak winds of 50 mph by June 9.
 On June 10, a weather station in Havana reported a minimum air pressure of 1002 mbar (hPa; 29.59 inHg); however, the minimum pressure of the system itself is unknown.
 On June 12, the system caused the sinking of a schooner; however, all on board the schooner were rescued.
 The system continued traveling north-northwestward, making landfall near Panama City on June 13, quickly weakening to a tropical depression as it moved inland.
 The system became extratropical by June 14, dissipating shortly thereafter; no deaths and injuries are known to have been caused by the storm.